GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/lectures/presentations.md

  You also must ensure the following are complete:
   - Github repository has all code
-  - Your website including a project description, bio of team members, and written documents
+  - Your website including a project description, bio of team members, written documents, poster PDF, and presentation slides.